KernSafe > Products > SuperSAN > Enterprise

 http://www.kernsafe.com/white-papers.aspx

-Download SuperSAN from KernSafe website and then extract the package in any folder.
+Download the SuperSAN installation package from the KernSafe website and extract it to any directory.

 sudo -s